decred-proposals/mainnet/d6ff458cf0dcfed1d45f5a93af2a681ef220732f07a09fb4de934ada928bf1b3/1/payload/index.md

 - For the past year the majority of the materials that have been produced and shared within the community reflect this desire to ‘be liked’ by this cohort and/or listed by mainstream exchanges.
 - That is not to say that this work is not useful, but bluntly on-chain accounting alone does not make for impactful messaging that can motivate and inspire.

+In the end, a good solution should aim to abstract complexity and condense the project's ideas and ideals into the simplest  possible statement.
+From this high concept, more detailed explaination can flow.

 ## Breaking down A Revolutionary Institution

 The two words play well together and bridge the divide: